 For another detailed review of this book, see what Admiral Ironbombs has to say over at his blog Battered, Tattered, Yellowed and Creased as well as Curt Evans’ focus on the book’s finale and its racial overtones at The Passing Tramp.
 For a full list of the 87th Precinct mysteries, with links to my reviews, click here.
 To find out more about the late Evan Hunter and his books as ‘Ed McBain’, visit www.edmcbain.com/

-In 1994 the novel served as the basis for perhaps the most unusual episode of Columbo ever produced, one of two entries based on books by McBain that retained the Brown character but that otherwise dumped the 87th and transposed the story from the East Coast to the LAPD.
+In 1994 the novel served as the basis for perhaps the most unusual episode of Columbo ever produced, here retaining the Brown character but otherwise dumping the 87th and transposing the story from the East Coast to the LAPD.
 If truth be told, while the adaptation by the late Gerry Day (an industry veteran who passed away in February – there is a typically detailed review of her career by Stephen Bowie over at the Classic TV History Blog) is often remarkably faithful (in fact they even retained the segments of the photo used in the book), this actually works against the show.
 For starters, such fidelity means that this remains a whodunit, virtually unheard of in Columbo (there were a couple of clever exceptions in the 70s) where nearly always we know who the murderer is from the outset.
 But it is Columbo rather than Brown (played by Harrison Page) who goes undercover – and it is here that things get weird as Peter Falk adopts a variety of disguises as he tries to find the pieces of the puzzle.

 This is an episode that could only have been made very late in the run – it has several in-jokes and is very broad in its humour and I have to say, when I first watched it, I was shocked by it.
 It feels completely indulgent, with Falk the actor being served rather than the Columbo character, while the tone is essentially jokey, though there is a nice scene with Tyne Daly as a cheerful prostitute (Daly had recently played a murderess on the show so was probably doing this as a favour); Shera Danese, Falk’s wife and a frequent co-star, also appears as Geraldine.
 In both cases the abrasive language and racist sentiments are completely removed in favour of a more comedic approach.
 Now that Falk is no longer with us and no more episodes will be made, I look on it with a little more indulgence.
 Yes, it does feel like a jolly jape made by actors having a good time and not like an episode of the best detective show American TV ever produced; and Falk is so out of character playing a fedora-wearing gun-brandishing tough guy in some scenes that it makes for remarkably disconcerting viewing; and yes, the final clue, which is not from the book (understandably replacing its controversial climax), while much more in keeping with the Columbo format, is apparently not technically doable (i.e. getting a fingerprint off the surface of a coin is said to be impossible).

 But it is a fun episode too - the ‘undercover’ section only takes up about half the episode (that is to say, 45 minutes) but otherwise Columbo is in his usual garb and makes for an amusing break in the format that takes a wild detour in the middle before coming back home again (in this sense it is typical of the later 2 hour episodes that tended to struggle to fill the running time anyway).
-In addition Harrison Page is very engaging as Brown (he played the role again in the second Columbo / McBain story, ‘No Time To Die’, which was less successful – review coming to Fedora soon-ish), while Ed Begley Jr brings his usual energy to his playing of Krutch, the insurance investigator who gets the story rolling.
+In addition Harrison Page is very engaging as Brown while Ed Begley Jr brings his usual energy to his playing of Krutch, the insurance investigator who gets the story rolling.
 If you divorce Undercover from the series it belongs to then actually it is a fairly enjoyable and faithful adaptation of the novel, though unfortunately it does dispense with its thematic underpinning of intolerance and bigotry in society, which probably felt too thin and obvious 25 years later but which does also rob the book of its main raison d’être.
 For the list of my favourite Columbo episodes (and no, this is not among them), see my post In praise of Columbo.

 DVD Availability: Available everywhere in very nice DVD editions with the Blu-ray can currently only be had in Japan as part an astonishingly expensive complete box set that I would love to be able to afford …